luisalvesmartins/docsifyScript/README.md

 ## How to install

-In the Docsify index.html include the Phaser and DocsifyPhaser plugin by adding the script reference:
+In the Docsify index.html include DocsifyPhaser plugin by adding the script reference:

 ```html
 <!-- DocsifyScript plugin -->